 To use ULN, you need to obtain a ULN login and register the machine used for installation with ULN.
 This is described in detail in the ULN FAQ.
-This page also describes how to install and update packages.
+The page also describes how to install and update packages.
+The MySQL packages are in the “MySQL for Oracle Linux 6” channel for your system architecture on ULN.

-At the time of writing this (September 2012), ULN provides MySQL 5.5 for Oracle Linux 6.
+At the time of this writing, ULN provides MySQL 5.5 for Oracle Linux 6.

 Once MySQL has been installed using ULN, you can find information on starting and stopping the server, and more, in this section, particularly under Section 2.5.1, “Installing MySQL on Linux Using RPM Packages”.